microsoft/mu_plus/SharedCryptoPkg/feature_sharedcrypto.md

 An example of this would be _2019.03.02.01_, which would translate to EDK II 1903 release, the second revision and the first build.
 This means that there were two code changes within 1903 (either in BaseCryptLib or OpenSSL).
 Release notes will be provided on the NuGet package page and on this repo.
-Build numbers are reved whenever there needs to be a recompiled binary due to a mistake on our part or a build flag is tweaked.
+Build numbers are revved whenever there needs to be a recompiled binary due to a mistake on our part or a build flag is tweaked.

 ## Flavors